cosmos/interchain-security/docs/docs/adrs/adr-018-permissionless-ics.md

 consumer chains with the exact same `chainId`, and it is the responsibility of the validator to choose the one they wish to interact with by providing the right `consumerId`.

-Note that with Permissionless ICS all interactions on a consumer chain have to use the `consumerId` instead of the `chainId`.
+Note that with Permissionless ICS, all interactions on a consumer chain have to use the `consumerId` instead of the `chainId`.
 For example, if a validator opts in on a chain using `MsgOptIn`, the validator has to provide the `consumerId`.
 To also provide the `consumerId` for Top N consumers chains, we store a mapping between `proposalID` to `consumerId`.
 This storing takes place in the [`AfterProposalSubmission`](https://github.com/cosmos/cosmos-sdk/blob/v0.50.7/x/gov/types/hooks.go#L19) hook.